 Work your way to Laguna Lookout for a scenic coastal view of the Noosa Laguna before ending your park experience.

 2 – Sunbathe on the Noosa Beaches

-Working your way back from Lagoona Lookout, why not take a break on the Coastal Walk and sunbathe on Noosa’s white, sandy beaches?
+Working your way back from Lagoona Lookout, take a break on the Coastal Walk and sunbathe on Noosa’s white, sandy beaches.
 The park provides some more secluded, smaller beaches, like Tea Tree Bay or Little Cove Beach.

 Heck, you could spend three days in Noosa, Australia on the beaches alone, so why not mix up the beach scene?
 All of the beaches are public and the beaches are known to be safe for swimming all year round.

 Hastings Street, a short, tree-lined street offering open air restaurants and shops.
 The area can be touristy and get crowded so eating here or elsewhere is up to you.
 If shopping is your thing, stroll down the street to see what the town has to offer.

 I would also try to avoid driving here as parking can be hard to find, so walking or other transportation to downtown Noosa is recommended.

 Noosa is fabulous for outdoor and water activities, and stand-up paddle boarding on Noosa River is very popular here.
 This is fun for anyone to do, novice or experienced.
 I had never done it before but found it very easy.
 It’s also inexpensive.